jaxxstorm/connecti/website/content/docs/connecti_disconnect_azure.md

 ---
-title: Disconnect Aws
+title: Disconnect Azure
-description: Learn how to use the Disconnect Aws command to help you create, manage, and destroy private subnet connections.
+description: Learn how to use the Disconnect Azure command to help you create, manage, and destroy private subnet connections.
 ---
-## connecti disconnect aws
+## connecti disconnect azure

-Disconnect from AWS infrastructure
+Disconnect from Azure infrastructure

 ### Synopsis

-Tear down a tailscale bastion in an AWS VPC via an autoscaling group
+Tear down a tailscale bastion in an Azure virtual network via a scale set

 ```
-connecti disconnect aws [flags]
+connecti disconnect azure [flags]
 ```

 ### Options

 ```
-  -h, --help          help for aws
+  -h, --help          help for azure
       --name string   The name of the bastion to tear down
 ```